ERP · Tampa

 Exactly what you get

 A working ERP core that treats your real Tampa workflow as the design center: claim and policy documents flowing from intake into structured, auditable records, a reconciliation layer your finance team trusts against carrier and payer feeds, and a portal that answers the status questions your clients keep calling about.
 You also get the integration plumbing into your legacy claims system that no NetSuite connector ships with, plus documentation and access so a future team can maintain it.
-Adjacent systems worth scoping alongside it: a dedicated business intelligence dashboard over the ledger, an internal tools layer for the intake team, and a helpdesk software queue so client questions route cleanly instead of landing on account managers' phones.
+Adjacent systems worth scoping alongside it: a dedicated business intelligence (BI) dashboard over the ledger, an internal tools layer for the intake team, and a helpdesk software queue so client questions route cleanly instead of landing on account managers' phones.

 How to choose a developer in Tampa